Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 snippet: PlaceOrderHandler

-> [!NOTE]
-> Because `LogManager.GetLogger(..);` is an expensive call, it's important to [implement loggers as static members](/nservicebus/logging/usage.md).

 ### Send a message

 Now we have a message and a handler to process it.
 Let's send that message.

-In the **ClientUI** project, we are currently stopping the endpoint when we press the <kbd>Enter</kbd> key.
-Instead, let's create a run loop that will allow us to be a little more interactive, so that we can use the keyboard to decide whether to send a message or quit.
+In the **ClientUI** project, we are currently stopping the endpoint when we press the <kbd>Ctrl+C</kbd>.
+Let's change that, and put the user input processing logic in a long running task using the a [`BackgroundService`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-8.0&tabs=visual-studio#backgroundservice-base-class)

-Add the following method to the **Program.cs** file:
+Create a class called `InputLoopService` and add the following code:

-snippet: RunLoop
+snippet: InputLoopService

 Let's take a closer look at the case when we want to place an order.
 In order to create the `PlaceOrder` command, create an instance of the `PlaceOrder` class and supply a unique value for the `OrderId`.
 Then, after logging the details, we can send it with the `SendLocal` method.